(ADVOCACY AND LEGAL SKILLS - 2085)

 (BANKRUPTCY LAW - 4070)

 This course approaches recent bankruptcy history from the perspective of a major participant in the development of some aspect of bankruptcy law or practice.
 Students will research the issues and cases in which the subject played an important part.
 From that material, the class will prepare an interview script including questions for the subject and will participate in a videotaped interview of the selected person.
 Evaluation will be based on an examination that will require a full understanding of the interviewee's problems and objectives and the court decisions and legislative enactments that resulted from the interviewee's efforts.
 Class participation and written work may be factored into the final grade.
-Pre-requisite for J.D. students: CREDITORS' RIGHTS
+Pre-requisite for J.D. students: CREDITORS' RIGHTS or BUSINESS BANKRUPTCY REORGANIZATIONS.

 (DIRECTED RESEARCH - 1000)